RyanSchmit/Personal-Webiste/README.md

 # Personal-Webiste
-showcases projects I have built and gives brief biography
+showcases the projects I have built and gives brief biography